 “Yeah, like ten thousand.”

 Mani giggles, “I think everybody fantasizes about being an assassin, video games, movies are full of them.
 We put ourselves in their place when we watch.
-I don’t know, I get wet when I whack on you, I’d probably have an orgasm shooting someone.
+I don’t know, I like kicking each other around sparring, I’d probably have an orgasm shooting someone.
 I might do it for nothing.”

 Ellen laughs, “Well, don’t take it that far with me.”